-How do Braces Work?
+How do braces work?

 The bracket is a piece of shaped metal or ceramic that is affixed to each tooth.
-It serves as the “handle” that allows us to grab onto and control the movement of each tooth, individually.
-A band is a bracket for a molar or back tooth.
-It fits around the entire tooth.
+It serves as the “handle” that allows us to grab onto and control the movement of the individual tooth.
+A band is a bracket for a molar or back tooth; it fits around the entire tooth.

-Since teeth are actually moved through bone, all movement does not occur overnight.
-Depending on the type of adjustments made, teeth usually move between 1 and 2 millimeters each month.
-Dr. Kuperstein uses the latest and most modern orthodontic technologies, ensuring that her patients receive the most gentle, comfortable, and efficient treatment.
+Since teeth are actually moved through bone, this movement does not occur overnight.
+Depending on the type of adjustments made, teeth usually move between 1-2 millimeters each month.
+Dr. Kuperstein uses the latest and most modern orthodontic technologies to ensure that her patients receive the most gentle, comfortable, and efficient treatment.

 During certain phases of treatment, patients may be asked to wear elastics.
 These small rubber bands attach to hooks on certain teeth and exert a force that creates just the right amount of pressure to move teeth in specific ways.
 In order for this force to remain constant, elastics must be worn as directed and changed several times a day.